-Students in the CWRU MA in HPP program who wish to continue on to the DMA may formally petition the HPP Committee after three semesters of study.
-If the petition is granted, any coursework already taken will count towards the DMA requirements.
+Students in the CWRU MA in HPP program who wish to continue on to the DMA may may audition after three semesters of study.
+If successful, coursework already completed will count towards the DMA requirements.

 A student who graduates with an MA in HPP, but who subsequently wishes to return to the program, may, if readmitted, continue on to the DMA by completing the remaining DMA requirements (typically the final two years of the degree).